-Capital One Venture works with all major airlines.
-Venture cardholders earn double miles on airfare booked with any airline.
-Capital One Venture miles can also be used to pay for flights on any airline.
-You can either book flights with miles through Capital One, or redeem miles to pay for airfare charged to the Venture card after the fact.
+You can use all major airlines with Capital One Venture.
+Venture cardholders earn 5 miles per $1 spent on hotels and rental cars booked through Capital One Travel, and 2 miles per $1 on all other purchases including airfare booked with any airline, and they can also use Venture miles to pay for flights on any airline – by booking through Capital One, transferring miles to airline partners, or covering the cost of recent flights.
 In fact, Venture miles are redeemable for nearly any travel purchase made anywhere.
 There are no blackout dates and no limits, either.

 You can easily redeem Capital One Venture miles through the Capital One website, mobile app or customer service phone line.
-That’s fairly standard.
-What’s unique is that you can redeem Capital One Venture miles either before a trip, to book your accommodations, or to pay for travel expenses after the fact.
-You can charge any type of travel to your Venture card and then use your miles to pay once the purchases post to your account.
-You can also redeem Venture miles for gift cards and other non-travel rewards, but you’ll get half the value if you do that.… read full answer
+What’s unique with this card, though, is that you can redeem miles either before or after you pay for your travel expenses.
+You can also redeem miles for gift cards and other non-travel rewards, but you’ll get half the value if you do that.… read full answer

 Here’s how to redeem Capital One Venture miles online: